Adrico11/Dogs-vs-Cats/README.md

   3. A modern representation learning approach in which deep convolutional neural networks (CNN) are used to learn the image representations :
 	- Building a CNN from scratch using Keras
 	- Fine tuning the output layer of a pretrained VGG16 model

+### Contents of the repo :
+- The Dogs_Cats_Full notebook contains all three approaches with some detailed comments on the different implementation steps
+- The Kaggle_D&C notebook is the adaptation of the VGG16 model for the Dogs vs Cats competition on Kaggle